Roosevelttt/Persona/README.md

 - **Spotify Developer Account** (free)
 - **Internet connection** for API access

+### 🎧 Music Playback Requirements

+- **For Spotify Embed Player:**
+  - Modern web browser with JavaScript enabled
+  - No Spotify Premium required for basic playback
+  - Some tracks may require Spotify Premium for full access

+- **For Audio Preview:**
+  - Any web browser with HTML5 audio support
+  - No additional requirements or subscriptions needed

 ## 🔧 Spotify API Setup

 1. **Create Spotify App:**